Who said that cake pop makers can only be used for cake? You can make just about anything, including a fresh batch of mini falafel bites.

 - canned chickpeas - Drained, rinsed and patted dry.

-- Process.
+Step 1.
+Process.
 Process all ingredients in a food processor (except for the flour).
-You will need to scrape down the sides a couple times.
-It should be coarse, you don’t want to form a paste.
+You will need to scrape down the sides a couple of times.
+It should be coarse; you don't want to form a paste.

-- Add flour.
-Remove the mixture to a medium bowl.
+Step 2.
+Add flour.
+Remove the mixture to a bowl.
 Add flour, 1 tablespoon at a time and combine until you can form balls with the dough.
-They should be dry enough that they don’t stick to your hands.
-If needed, season again, to taste.
-Let the mixture sit for at least 30 mins. in the fridge to firm up some more.
+Add salt (if needed) and then chill for at least 30 minutes to firm up some more.

-- Bake.
-Bake the falafel balls in the cake pop maker until golden brown, around 12 minutes (you may need to flip them halfway through if they don’t touch the upper baking plate of the cake pop maker).
+Chef's Note: You may need to flip them halfway through if they don't touch the upper baking plate of the cake pop maker.

-- Serve.
-Cool for a few minutes and serve.
+Step 5.
+Serve.
+Cool the mini falafel bites for a few minutes and serve.

 Serving Suggestions

-If you’re having guests over for dinner, pair your falafel with a yogurt sauce or tahini sauce.
+- If you're having guests over for dinner, pair your falafel with a yogurt sauce, tahini sauce or honey dill dip.
 You can serve it on the side, or drizzle it over the falafel for an extra restaurant-quality touch.

 Ingredients